Szprotawa: History

 The region was part of Poland after the emergence of the Piast monarchy in the 10th century.
-The first mention of today's Szprotawa comes at 1000 in the chronicle of bishop Thietmar of Merseburg, who accompanied the emperor Otto III on pilgrimage to the grave of Saint Adalbert in Gniezno.
-Iława, currently a district of Szprotawa, is one of the two hypothetical locations where emperor Otto III and Polish ruler Bolesław the Brave could have met.
+The first mention of today's Szprotawa comes at 1000 in the chronicle of bishop Thietmar of Merseburg, who accompanied the Holy Roman Emperor Otto III on pilgrimage to the grave of Saint Adalbert in Gniezno.
+Iława, currently a district of Szprotawa, is one of the two hypothetical locations where Otto III and Polish ruler Bolesław the Brave could have met.
 The area was part of medieval Poland, and later on, it was part of the Polish Duchy of Głogów, created as a result of the fragmentation of Poland.
 It was ruled by the Piasts and Jagiellons, including future Kings of Poland John I Albert and Sigismund I the Old, until its dissolution in 1506.
 Szprotawa received town rights around 1260.

 Szprotawa was granted town rights around 1260 by Piast Duke Konrad I of Głogów, who also erected new town walls.
 In the 13th century, Szprotawa was settled by Germans as part of the Ostsiedlung.
-In 1304, Szprotawa gained full city rights and privileges, including the internal organization of the City Council "Concilium Magistratus".
-In 1331, together with the Duchy of Głogów, Szprotawa, although ruled by the Polish Piast dynasty, became a fief of the Bohemian (Czech) Crown.
-In 1506 it was incorporated into the Bohemian Kingdom, although Polish King Sigismund I the Old continued to claim the duchy and the town until 1508.
+In 1304, Szprotawa gained full town rights and privileges, including the internal organization of the City Council "Concilium Magistratus".
+In 1331, together with the Duchy of Głogów, Szprotawa, although ruled by the Polish Piast dynasty, became a fief of the Kingdom of Bohemia.
+In 1506 it was incorporated into the Bohemian Kingdom, although the Polish King Sigismund I the Old continued to claim the duchy and the town until 1508.
 It was since ruled directly by the Bohemian Jagiellons until 1526 and afterwards it was held by the House of Habsburg.